ℹ️ Cloudflare Application Services for private networks: do more with the tools you already love

 Yeah, sure.
-So like our web application firewall, DDoS, SSL, these other functions that we've talked about so far, Cloudflare has an industry-leading DNS product to protect millions of Internet domains.
+So like our web application firewall, DDoS, SSL, these other functions that we talked about so far, Cloudflare has an industry leading DNS product to protect millions of Internet domains.

-And then that's the key way that customers enable access to most of those other services that we just talked about, the way that they sort of require traffic to flow through Cloudflare.
+And then that's the way that the key way that customers enable access to most of those other services that we just talked about, the way that they sort of require traffic to flow through Cloudflare.

 But some organizations want to be able to resolve queries to private domains only when their users are actually connected to the Zero Trust private network that they define within Cloudflare.

-They don't want to create a public host name and have their users navigate to that.
+They don't want to create a public host name and have the users navigate to that.

 They want to keep it all sort of internal to their private network.

-And it's all really blurred because the boundaries here have just kind of dissolved, right?
+And it's all really blurred because the boundaries here are just have just kind of dissolved, right?

-Users can work from anywhere, most applications now are hosted on the Internet or in SaaS.
+Users can can work from anywhere.
+Most applications now are hosted on the Internet or in SaaS.

 And so concepts of private network get really tricky to define.